MicrosoftDocs/microsoft-365-docs/microsoft-365/security/intelligence/criteria.md

 * **Disrupting critical services**: Actions that disrupt essential system services or processes, potentially causing system instability and opening the door for additional attacks.

-	Unauthorized Registry Changes: Modifications to the Windows Registry or system settings that impact the security posture of the device.
+* **Unauthorized registry changes**: Modifications to the Windows Registry or system settings that impact the security posture of the device.

-	Tampering with Boot Processes: Efforts to manipulate the boot process, which can result in the loading of malicious code during startup.
+* **Tampering with boot processes**: Efforts to manipulate the boot process, which can result in the loading of malicious code during startup.